SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: Automatic and Human Evaluation

 \subsubsection{Human Evaluation Protocols}

 Similar to the related work aforementioned, for \st evaluation, we used the XSTS protocol to assess translation quality.
-We defer discussion of \sst results to a later update, but we do evaluate \sst using two protocols: XSTS for translation quality, and MOS to assess naturalness.
-We defer discussion of the MOS protocol to a later paper update.
+For the \sst task, we evaluate using two protocols: XSTS for translation quality, and MOS to assess naturalness.

 \paragraph{XSTS.} XSTS \citep{licht2022xsts} evaluates translation quality in terms of semantic meaning preservation, and has previously been used to evaluate the NLLB models \citep{nllb2022}.
 While XSTS was originally designed to evaluate text, the protocol is effectively modality agnostic, and we required only small adaptations in order to support \sst and \st tasks.
-For instance, the \sst and \st versions of the protocol required additional instructions for annotators regarding the treatment of non-speech tags (e.g. \texttt{<laugh>})—which the annotators were instructed to ignore—and how they should consider pauses and non-speech noises (they are instructed to ignore these as well).
+For instance, the \sst and \st versions of the protocol required additional instructions for annotators regarding the treatment of non-speech tags (e.g. \texttt{<laugh>}), which the annotators were instructed to ignore, and how they should consider pauses and non-speech noises (they are instructed to ignore these as well).

 On the execution logistics side, conversations with vendors used for our evaluation work indicated that the evaluation of \sst translations seemed to require a higher cognitive load for the annotators than \mt (as a result of not being able to experience the source and target simultaneously), and thus was slower to conduct.